CORE: Context-Robust Remasking for Diffusion Language Models: Method

 \subsection{Context-Robust Token Remasking Framework}

 Let $y^{(t)}$ denote the sequence state at step $t$.
 We quantify how brittle a token is by measuring the drop in the token's likelihood when a subset of its surrounding context is masked.

 \paragraph{Context Shifts are Simulated via Perturbation.} For a step $t$, let $C_t$ be the set of unmasked indices eligible for revision.
-Let $S_t\subseteq C_t$ be the indices selected for perturbation (using a selection strategy detailed in Sec. \ref{sec:algorithm}).
-We define the perturbed context $\tilde y^{(t)}$ by masking the positions in $S_t$:
+Let $S_t\subseteq C_t$ be the indices selected for perturbation (using a selection strategy detailed in Section \ref{sec:algorithm}).
+We define the perturbed context $\tilde y^{(t)}$ by masking the token positions $i$ in $S_t$:

-This operation occludes the information at indices $S_t$, forcing the model to rely on the remaining context.
+This operation occludes the information at indices $S_t$, requiring the model to rely on the remaining context.
 In our framework, we formally define these masking operations as \textit{perturbations} to the information content, allowing us to cast revision as a robustness optimization problem.

-\paragraph{Instability Scores Quantify Context Sensitivity.} For each token position $i \in S_t$, we define the instability score as the negative log-likelihood of the current token $y^{(t)}_i$ under the perturbed context $\tilde y^{(t)}$:
+\paragraph{Instability Scores Quantify Context Sensitivity.} Let $Y_i$ denote the discrete random variable representing the token at position $i$.
+For each selected position $i \in S_t$, we define the instability score $\ell_i$ as the negative log-likelihood of the currently generated token $y^{(t)}_i$ under the perturbed context $\tilde y^{(t)}$:

-A high instability score indicates that $y_i^{(t)}$ is context-brittle: although the token was originally generated with high confidence, it is unsupported by the perturbed context $\tilde y^{(t)}$.
-In practice, we use $\ell_i$ to rank candidate positions $i\in S_t$: positions with larger $\ell_i$ are more sensitive to context perturbation (masking $S_t$) and are prioritized for revision.
+A high instability score indicates that $y_i^{(t)}$ is context-brittle: although the token was originally generated with high confidence, it is inconsistent with the perturbed context $\tilde y^{(t)}$.
+In practice, we use $\ell_i$ to rank candidate positions $i\in S_t$: positions with larger $\ell_i$ are more sensitive to context perturbations (i.e., masking $S_t$) and are prioritized for revision.
 The average instability score over the candidate positions is then:

-The masking operation in Eq.~\eqref{eq:mask} produces a family of nearby contexts obtained by removing information from a small set of token positions, which varies with different $S_t$.
-To formalize the search over these contexts, we introduce a binary mask variable $z \in \{0,1\}^L$, where setting $z_i=1$ corresponds to masking token $i$; for indices $i \notin C_t$ we fix $z_i=0$ (non-revisable positions are never perturbed).
-We define the distribution over these masks as Bernoulli trials:
+Having defined the instability loss $\mathcal{L}(S_t)$ for a fixed subset of tokens, we now formalize the optimization over all possible masking configurations.
+The masking operation in Eq.~\eqref{eq:mask} produces a family of perturbed contexts by dropping specific token positions, which correspond to the subset $S_t$.
+To formalize the search over these contexts, we introduce a binary mask variable $z \in \{0,1\}^L$, where setting $z_i=1$ corresponds to masking token $i$; for non-revisable indices $i \notin C_t$ we strictly fix $z_i=0$.
+We define the distribution $p_\pi(\cdot)$ over these masks as independent Bernoulli trials.
+The probability of mask $z$ is:

 where $\pi_i$ controls the probability of perturbing position $i$, and $m$ bounds the expected number of perturbed tokens.
-For any fixed token $a \in \mathcal V$, the Dirac delta distribution $\delta_a(\cdot)$ is defined as:
+To integrate these discrete token representations into our continuous probabilistic framework, we represent the deterministic state of any fixed token $a \in \mathcal{V}$ using the Dirac delta distribution $\delta_a(\cdot)$: